Jellali12/Fiware/README.md

 Server.
 For now, it is difficult to determine which type of (D)DOS would be the most efficient for the individual LoRaWAN components.
-As mentioned in chapter 3.2.4, Join-Accept messages might be a possible type of communication that can be used for (D)DOS attacks.
+Join-Accept messages might be a possible type of communication that can be used for (D)DOS attacks.

 ### EAVESDROPPING